How To Get Instagram Brows That Look Good In Real Life

 Step 1.
 Brush your eyebrow hairs upward with a spoolie brush.

 Step 2.
 Using short, quick strokes, fill in the brows with a flat, angled brush and brow powder.
-Intensify the color as you move toward the outer edges, creating an ombré effect.
+Intensify the colour as you move toward the outer edges, creating an ombré effect.

 Step 3.
 Brush the brows again to blend.
 Then, outline the edges with concealer for a crisp finish.